 Q: What are the ways fluoride can be removed?

 A: Reverse Osmosis, Activated Alumina, Distillation, Bone Char, link here.
+However, it turns out only Reverse Osmosis actually does the job when tested.

 Q: Can fluoride be absorbed into the body through the skin?